ZYX2222/hERG_binding_regressor/README.md

 ### Folder

 1. Data Folder
-   hERG_13281.csv: hERG pIC50 dataset;
+   hERG_13281.csv: hERG dataset with SMILES and pIC50 values;
-   MACCS.csv: MACCS Fingerprints of 13281 chemicals;
    CECFP.zip: Unzip to get counted_ECFP fingerprint of 13281 chemicals.
 (Note: Counted_ECFP can be obtained from SMILES (hERG_13281.csv) by the RDKit using the “AllChem.GetHashedMorganFingerprint” commands.)

 3. XGBoost Folder